rodneyshupe/Cookbook/Recipes/SoupsAndStews/NavyBeanAndHamSoup.rst

 Directions
 ----------

 1. Heat 1 tablespoon oil in a large Dutch oven over medium heat.
-Add onion, carrots, and celery; cook until vegetables are softened, about 8 minutes.
-Add garlic and cook until fragrant, about 1 minute.
+Add the onion, carrots, and celery, and cook until the vegetables are softened, about 8 minutes.
+Add the garlic and cook until fragrant, about 1 minute.
 2. Stir in the soaked beans, ham bone, bay leaves, thyme, pepper, and 8 cups of liquid.
-Bring to a boil, then reduce heat to low and simmer, partially covered, until beans are tender, about 1 1/2 to 2 hours.
+Bring to a boil, then reduce the heat to low and simmer, partially covered, until the beans are tender, about 1 1/2 to 2 hours.
 3. Remove the ham bone and bay leaves.
-Shred any meat from the bone, discarding the bone and excess fat, and return the meat to the pot.
+Shred any meat from the bone, discard the bone and excess fat, and return the meat to the pot.
-4. Add the frozen corn to the pot and continue to simmer for an additional 10 to 15 minutes until the corn is heated through.
+4. Add the frozen corn and continue to simmer for an additional 10 to 15 minutes, until the corn is heated through.
 5. For a creamier texture, use a potato masher to lightly crush a few beans against the side of the pot.
-Stir in the apple cider vinegar.
-   Taste for seasoning and add salt only if necessary.
+Stir in the apple cider vinegar, then taste for seasoning and add salt only if necessary.
 Serve.

 Notes
 -----